famousinteractive/toolbox/README.md

         }
     }

-  - The path need to lead to a github zip (or at least, an zip archive like github do, with "master" in the name)
+  - The path need to be a github zip (or at least, an zip archive like github do, with "master" in the name)